j-wyllie/DBMS/doc/user_manual.md

 When using attributes the format is always `attribute="value"`

 ##### Examples
-Basic donor profile creation
+Basic profile profile creation

     create-profile given-names="Marion Mitchell" last-names="Morrison" dob="1-08-1989" ird="123456789"

-More detailed donor profile creation
+More detailed profile profile creation

     create-profile given-names="Marion Mitchell" last-names="Morrison" dob="1-08-1989" ird="123456789" gender="male" height="180" weight="104"

-#### Viewing or updating a donor
+#### Viewing or updating a profile
-A donor profile can be selected by searching via the `donor` command and providing attributes `given-names`, `last-names`, or `ird`.
+A profile profile can be selected by searching via the `profile` command and providing attributes `given-names`, `last-names`, or `ird`.
 After selecting these attributes follow them with ` > ` and either `view` or the attributes you wish to modify.

 ##### Examples
-Viewing a donor:
+Viewing a profile:

-    donor given-names"michell marion" > view
+    profile given-names"michell marion" > view

-This will result in a summary of all donors that match the criteria:
+This will result in a summary of all profiles that match the criteria:

     IRD: 123456789
     Given Names: Marion Mitchell